theopn/i3-sway-tips/README.md

 ## Notification

 `Dunst` is a lightweight notification daemon that can be used for both X11 and Wayland.
 There are many settings you can configure, but it should work well out of the box.
 To toggle the notification on and off ("Do Not Disturb mode"), execute `dustctl set-paused <true/false/toggle>`.
-You can also send a kill signal using `#kill -USR<1-to-pause-2-to-resume> $(pidof dunst)`.
-Note that sending notifications with summary (`notify-send DUNST_COMMAND_PAUSE`) has been removed due to its security (or loack of it).

-You can send notifications using `notify-send` command. `notify-send` supports REGEX and multi-line notification.
+You can send notifications using `notify-send` command.
+`notify-send` supports REGEX and multi-line notification.
 Below is a simple Polybar module to display the calendar when clicked.

 ```
 [module/date]